MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Ref.md

 ### Passing references to .NET methods

-Certain .NET methods may require you to pass a variable as a reference.
+Some .NET methods may require you to pass a variable as a reference.
 When the method's definition uses the keywords `in`, `out`, or `ref` on a parameter, it expects a reference.